 “It was great.
 One of my best.
 I see what you’re saying.
 These are old feelings: hurt, afraid I won’t get my needs met, like when I was a boy and my mom wasn’t present.”

 He described how the nature of suffering as sentient beings is the fact that we are not aware that we are projecting our karmic seeds (our habitual repetitive emotions and thoughts) onto our worlds and then reacting to them.
-In a similar way Trevor was projecting his feelings from childhood onto Tricia.
+In a similar way Travis was projecting his feelings from childhood onto Jenny.

 Next blog we’ll discuss how to recognize these patterns of projecting onto others and what to do differently so that we can know and feel what’s the present and what are remnants of the past.

-Natalie Baker, founder of Buddhist Psychotherapy NY & Neurofeedback NY, is a licensed psychotherapist and an advanced Zengar certified neurofeedback trainer in New York.
-She has over thirteen years experience as a psychotherapist in NYC treating clients with conditions such as PTSD, trauma, anxiety, depression, and relationship issues and over 20 years experience with mindfulness training.
+Natalie Baker, founder of Buddhist Psychotherapy NY & Neurofeedback NY (Neurofeedback Training Co.), is a licensed psychotherapist and an advanced Zengar certified neurofeedback trainer in New York.
+She has over fourteen years experience as a psychotherapist in NYC treating clients with conditions such as PTSD, trauma, anxiety, depression, and relationship issues and over 20 years experience with mindfulness training.

 Specialties: Anxiety, Depression, Life Transition Issues, Relationship Issues, Trauma, PTSD, ADHD, Sexual Abuse, Spiritual Impasses, Parenting, Meditation/Relaxation, Emotional Communication and Intimacy